TiaraNair/TiaraNair/README.md

 - 👋 Hi, I’m Tiara!
-- 👀 I’m interested in data analytics, specifically operational research!
+- 👀 I’m interested in all things data & analytics!
 - 🌱 I’m proficient in R, and am currently learning SQL
 - 📫 Reach me at: tiaraarthanair@gmail.com